JesperMorais/TermitChat/README.md

 ### DEBUG / BUILD ISSUES

-1. Normal Issue can be fixed with removal of BUILD map and rebuild project.
+1. Normal Issues can be fixed with removal of BUILD map and rebuild project.